 Postcholecystectomy bile leak

 - Clinical features

 - Definition: chronic diarrhea after removal of the gallbladder

-- Pathophysiology: Removal of the gallbladder → no reservoir of bile → entry of excess bile acids into the colon → osmotic diarrhea
+Pathophysiology: Removal of the gallbladder → no reservoir of bile → entry of excess bile acids into the colon → secretory diarrhea

 - May also be functional or due to other undiagnosed causes of diarrhea